Educational and Social

 Family camp is open to families with children age 5 and up and takes place over a weekend at Camp Holiday Trails.

 HACA holds two events each year that are created primarily for networking and socializing for all members: the chapter picnic and the holiday gathering.
 The picnic takes place during August, and the holiday event in December.
 The picnic takes place at local parks, and the holiday event at community centers.
 The holiday event includes a visit from Santa and gifts for the children.

 Families Support Group

 HACA currently offers two types of support for family members of a child with a bleeding disorder.
-The chapter hosts three gatherings each year (March, June and October) for networking and education for families with a child 10 years of age or younger that has a bleeding disorder.
+The chapter hosts three gatherings each year for networking and education for families with a child 10 years of age or younger that has a bleeding disorder.
 HACA also works with the Children’s National Hospital Hemophilia Treatment Center for a monthly support group facilitated by social worker Marissa Zanno (currently via Zoom) for family members of children of any age with a bleeding disorder.